bassemmagdy/capgemini/README.md

     ```
 should be listening on port: 8000 by default

+## Steps to run dockerized app:
+- With docker installed and build the frontend image to host on nginx and compose the app!
+    ```
+        - cd app
+        - docker build -t angular-app .
+        - cd ..
+        - docker-compose up --build
+    ```
+with the few lines above containers and app are brought live. with frontend served on http://localhost:8080 through nginx and the backend on http://localhost:8000

 ## Available Endpoints:
 1) list movies: GET /api/movies
 2) create movies: POST /api/movies
 3) get movie details: GET /api/movies/:id/details